Peter Thiel: Chess

 Thiel began playing chess at the age of six and was at one time one of the top junior players in the United States.
 He holds the title of Life Master, but he has not competed since 2003.
 On 30 November 2016, Thiel made the ceremonial first move in the first tiebreak game of the World Chess Championship 2016 between Sergey Karjakin and Magnus Carlsen.
-He said that he stopped trying to become better at chess, because once a certain level had been reached, chess created an alternate reality that made him lose sight of the real world.
+He said that he stopped trying to become better at chess once he reached a certain level, because he believed excessive chess could become an "alternate reality" requiring "massive tradeoffs with success in other domains of life".